Blind238/SwipeTable/src/pages/reports/internship-report.md

 Advice given from the school supervisor, Arthur Jedeloo, was helpful and his feedback on the deliverables were also helpful.

 ## 10.1.
 Intervision
 At the intervision we had an exercise to think of a problem we had at work.
-My problem ended up being chosen and I basically got drilled.
-I was asked 20-30 questions by my peers about the situation and I learned a lot about how I view things.
+My problem ended up being chosen and I was asked 20-30 questions by my peers about the situation and I learned a lot about how I view things.
+As the questions got deeper into my environment and how I reacted to it, I was able to view the problem from a different perspective.
 The resulting advice given to me can be found in Appendix 10.1.

 # 11. Supervisor
 Egor Kloos was a cool dude.
 This is the best way I can describe my supervisor for this internship.
 He was laid-back, had insight into UX and Usability, and was supportive of the decisions I made.
 We would have nice discussions about any issues I'd be having or current events in the front-end world.